Skip to content

 How much paint do I need?

-In one line: feed the figures into the Paint calculadora widget and it'll show the working.
+The useful way to think about it: feed the figures into the Paint calculadora widget and it'll show the working.
 Estimate litres of paint for walls and ceilings from room dimensions and coverage (typically 10–12 m² per litre per coat).

 Litres of paint per room?

-Put simply, open the Paint calculadora widget at the top of the page.
+Cutting to it, open the Paint calculadora widget at the top of the page.
 Estimate litres of paint for walls and ceilings from room dimensions and coverage (typically 10–12 m² per litre per coat).

 Paint coverage m2?